game-ci/unity-actions/README.md

 ## Simple example

 Below is a simple example.
+It is __recommended__ to start from here.

 This example assumes that your Unity project is in the root of your repository.